Rahul attacks BJP, its ideology as Bharat Jodo Yatra enters Haryana | Politics

 As the Bharat Jodo Yatra led by him crossed over into Haryana from Rajasthan this morning, Gandhi also said that inflation and unemployment are the biggest issues affecting the country.

-Addressing a gathering in the district, where a large number of people had turned up braving the morning chill, Gandhi said the fight between two ideologies in this country was not a new one and has been going on for thousands of years.
-On BJP leaders questioning the need to undertake the the Kanyakumari to Kashmir yatra, Gandhi said he was ''opening a shop of love in the market of hate'' through the Bharat Jodo Yatra.
+Addressing a gathering in the district, where a large number of people had turned up braving the morning chill, Gandhi said the fight between two ideologies was not a new one and has been going on for thousands of years.
+On BJP leaders questioning the need for him to undertake the Kanyakumari to Kashmir yatra, Gandhi said he was ''opening a shop of love in the market of hate'' through the yatra.

 ''When these people go out to spread hatred in this country, people of our ideology go out to spread love and affection,'' he said.

+The Yatra resumed from Patan Udaipuri in Haryana's Nuh after entering from neighbouring Rajasthan.

-The yatra was welcomed in Haryana by senior leaders, including former Haryana chief minister Bhupinder Singh Hooda, senior leader Randeep Singh Surjewala, Kumari Selja, Deepender Singh Hooda, state party chief Udai Bhan, among others.
+While Rajasthan Chief Minister Ashok Gehlot and senior leaders from the state Sachin Pilot and Govind Singh Dotasara accompanied the yatra, it was welcomed in Haryana by former Haryana chief minister Bhupinder Singh Hooda, senior leader Randeep Singh Surjewala, Kumari Selja, Deepender Singh Hooda, state party chief Udai Bhan, newly appointed Haryana Congress in-charge Shaktisinh Gohil, among others.

+Along the way, many people from Mewat joined the Yatra.
+One person could also be seen giving a rose to Gandhi.

-Gandhi said he learnt a lot through this Yatra, which probably one does not learn sitting in cars, aeroplanes and helicopters.
+The Congress leader said he has learnt a lot through this yatra, which probably one does not learn sitting in cars, aeroplanes and helicopters.

-Gandhi said this yatra is definitely against hatred, but there are are two big issues which are affecting the country the most.
+Gandhi said there are are two big issues which are affecting the country.

 ''The biggest of them is unemployment, thousands of youth came to me-- somebody has done engineering, somebody wanted to be a doctor, somebody wanted to work in judiciary,'' he said, while adding highly educated youth were driving taxis and doing labour works.